 What is your Holiday Schedule?

-Only two services are missed during the year.
-The week of Thanksgiving and the week of Christmas are non-service weeks but your service and chemicals will be adjusted to account for the missed service.
+The week of Thanksgiving and the week of Christmas are non-service weeks, as well as Memorial Day, Independence Day, & Labor Day.
+Your service and chemicals will be adjusted to account for the missed service.

 Do I have to sign a contract for service?